 All stock-based payments to employees, directors and consultants, including grants of stock options, warrants, restricted stock units ("RSUs") and restricted stock, are recognized in the consolidated financial statements based upon their estimated fair values.
-The Company uses the Black-Scholes-Merton option pricing model and Monte Carlo Simulation to estimate the fair value of stock-based awards.
+The Company uses the Black-Scholes-Merton option pricing model and Monte Carlo simulation model to estimate the fair value of stock-based awards.
 The estimated fair value is determined at the date of grant.
 The financial statement effect of forfeitures is estimated at the time of grant and revised, if necessary, if the actual effect differs from those estimates.

-Basic and Diluted Net Income per Common Share
+Basic and Diluted Net Income (Loss) per Common Share

-Basic net income per common share is computed by dividing income attributable to common stockholders for the period by the weighted average number of common shares outstanding during the period.
-Diluted income per share is computed by dividing the income attributable to common stockholders for the period by the weighted average number of common and common equivalent shares, such as stock options and warrants, outstanding during the period.
+Basic net income (loss) per common share is computed by dividing income (loss) attributable to common stockholders for the period by the weighted average number of common shares outstanding during the period.
+Diluted income (loss) per share is computed by dividing the income (loss) attributable to common stockholders for the period by the weighted average number of common and common equivalent shares, such as stock options and warrants, outstanding during the period.

-Basic and diluted net income per share is computed using the weighted average number of shares of common stock outstanding during the period.
-Common stock equivalents (using the treasury stock or "if converted" method) from stock options, unvested restricted stock units ("RSUs") and warrants were 4,848,459 and 6,201,355 at December 31, 2019 and 2018, respectively, and are excluded in the calculation of diluted net income per share for the periods presented, because the effect is anti-dilutive for that time period.
-Included in the basic and diluted net income per share calculation were RSUs awarded to directors that had vested, but the issuance and delivery of the shares are deferred until the director resigns.
-The number of shares underlying vested RSUs at December 31, 2019 and 236,693, respectively.
+Basic and diluted net income (loss) per share is computed using the weighted average number of shares of common stock outstanding during the period.
+Common stock equivalents (using the treasury stock or "if converted" method) from stock options, unvested restricted stock units ("RSUs") and warrants were 5,411,929 and 4,848,459 at December 31, 2020 and 2019, respectively, and are excluded in the calculation of diluted net income (loss) per share for the periods presented, because the effect is anti-dilutive for that time period.
+Included in the basic and diluted net income (loss) per share calculation were RSUs awarded to directors that had vested, but the issuance and delivery of the shares are deferred until the director resigns.
+The number of shares underlying vested RSUs at December 31, 2020 and 2019 was 200,463 and 324,303, respectively.

-The following table shows the computation of basic net income per share of common stock for the years ended December 31, 2019 and 2018:
+The following table shows the computation of basic net income (loss) per share of common stock for the years ended December 31, 2020 and 2019 (in 000's, except share and per share amounts):

-For the Year Ended ember 31, 2019 De For the Year Ended cember 31, 2018

-Numerator - net income \$ \$ 168 14,625

-Denominator - weighted average number of shares

-outstanding, basic 25,323,159 21,917,570

-Net income per share, basic \$ \$ 0.01 0.67
+] For the Year Ended December 31, 2020 2019 Numerator - net (loss) income attributable to Harrow Health, Inc. \$ (3,357) \$ 168 Denominator - weighted average number of shares outstanding, basic 25,895,352 25,323,159 Net (loss) income per share, basic \$ (0.13) \$ 0.01

-For the years end December 31, 2019 and 2018, the Company computed diluted net income per share using the weighted-average number of common shares and dilutive common equivalent shares outstanding during that period.
-Diluted common equivalent shares for the years ended December 31, 2019 and 2018, respectively, consisted of the following:
+For the year end December 31, 2019, the Company computed diluted net income per share using the weighted-average number of common shares and dilutive common equivalent shares outstanding during that period.
+Diluted common equivalent shares for the year ended December 31, 2019 consisted of the following (in 000's, except share and per share amounts):

-For the Year Ended For the Year Ended

-December 31, 2019 December 31, 2018
+For the Year Ended December 31, 2019

-Shares Shares

-Diluted shares related to: 25,323,159 21,917,570
+Diluted shares related to:

-Warrants 488,498 1,844,272
+Warrants 488,498

-Stock options 654,441 50,203
+Stock options 654,441

-Dilutive common equivalent shares 26,466,098 23,812,045
+Dilutive common equivalent shares 1,142,939

-The following table shows the computation of diluted net income per share using the weighted-average number of common shares and dilutive common equivalent shares outstanding for the years ended December 31, 2019 and 2018:
+The following table shows the computation of diluted net income per share using the weighted-average number of common shares and dilutive common equivalent shares outstanding for the year ended December 31, 2019 (in 000's, except share and per share amounts):

-For the Year Ended December 31, 2019 For the Year Ended December 31, 2018 Numerator - net income \$ 168 \$ 14,625 Weighted average number of shares outstanding, basic 25,323,159 21,917,570 Dilutive common equivalents 1,142,939 1,142,939 1,894,475 Denominator - number of shares used for diluted earnings per share computation 26,466,098 23,812,045 Net income per share, diluted \$ 0.01 \$ 0.61
+ne Year Ended mber 31, 2019

+Numerator - net income \$ 168

+Weighted average number of shares outstanding, basic 25,323,159

+Dilutive common equivalents 1,142,939

+Denominator - number of shares used for diluted earnings per share computation 26,466,098

+Net income per share, diluted \$ 0.01